Date: 18 April 2018. Making a Plug-In AC

 bucks and buy a

 AC Voltage Meter.
-You won't be
+You will not be

 Do you have a real plug-in AC meter?